10 Different Types of Hammers and Their Uses

 - Tack Hammer

-Hammers are used across many industries including:
+Hammers are widely used across industries such as:

 - Construction